-Persons in all of the above occupations are eligible for temporary professional H-1B work visas.
+Persons in most of the above occupations are eligible for temporary professional H-1B work visas.
 They must be sponsored by an employer in the United States, and paid at the prevailing wage for similarly situated US workers.

 However, if you are sponsored by an H-1B visa cap-exempt employer, there is no lottery and such employers can submit H-1B petitions all year long.